Named after John Hunter (1737–1821), second Governor of New South Wales 1795–99.

 10 640 sq km

 Hunter includes the Muswellbrook Shire Council, Singleton Council, Cessnock City Council (part) and Lake Macquarie City Council (part).
 The main towns include Broke, Cessnock, Denman, Mulbring, Muswellbrook, Paxton, Putty, Singleton, Widden and Wyee.

 Products/industries of the area:

-Agriculture, aluminium smelting, coal-mining, dairy farming, engineering, farming, forestry, fruit and vegetables, horse studs and racing, timber milling, tourism, wine grapes, wineries and wool.
-Liddell Power Station and Bays Water Power Station are also in the division.
+Agriculture, coal-mining, dairy farming, engineering, farming, forestry, fruit and vegetables, horse studs and racing, timber milling, tourism, wine grapes, wineries and wool.
+Liddell and Bayswater Power Stations are also in the division.

 Rural – outside capital cities and without majority of enrolment in major provincial cities.